DIGI-UW/cht-pipeline/README.md

 ## What it does

-The `monitoring_messages` model creates a comprehensive monitoring system by filtering your existing `data_record` data to show only messages from your dedicated monitoring phones.
-It provides real-time visibility into your CHT system's health by tracking the complete journey of test messages from physical phones through your entire pipeline.
+The `monitoring_messages` model filters your existing `data_record` data to only messages sent from two dedicated monitoring phones.
+It derives daily/time features and gap-based health so you can see, per day, whether the three expected pings (07:00, 13:00, 19:00) arrived for each carrier.

 ## Architecture